jebeck/dataviz-power-tools/dataviz-power-tools.md

 ```

 Note:
-And now here's an alternate version of the same data generation function that's actually a performance bottleneck we'll be able to find in a Timeline profile.
+And now here's an alternate version of the same data generation function that's going to be our white whale.
 This is, unfortunately, inspired by real mistakes I've made.
-One of the difficulties in dealing with a lot of time series data and having a complex codebase is that sometimes different parts of your code want to see datetimes in different ways, and you end up parsing and re-parsing datetimes between strings, objects, and integers.
+One of the difficulties in dealing with a lot of time series data and having a complex codebase is that sometimes different parts of your code want to see datetimes in different ways, and you end up parsing and re-parsing datetimes between strings, objects, and epoch integers.
 Because of the complexities involved, datetime parsing and processing is almost always pretty expensive, so these can easily add up into big bottlenecks in performance.
 This particular example is a little silly, but trust me these kinds of situations can arise spread across a more complex codebase.
 Here we're generating a native JavaScript `Date` but then immediately transforming it into an ISO-formatted string, then re-parsing it with `Date.parse` to get a Unix time integer and with `moment` to find the day of the week.

 ### recording a Timeline